phillipashford/tri-correlations-nc-impaired-waterways/README.md

    Upon troubleshooting this issue, I came across this same error issue on a fresh [Stackoverflow thread](https://stackoverflow.com/questions/74240677/how-do-i-upload-a-large-geojson-file-to-a-mapbox-dataset), that as of this writing has still been unanswered.

-##### An attempt using Tippecanoe
+##### An unsuccessful attempt to use Tippecanoe

-After three failed attempts to work around Mapbox's zoom extent limitations, I tried Mapbox's recommendation to use Tippecanoe.
-Here's how that process went.
+After three failed attempts to work around Mapbox's zoom extent limitations, I began the process of trying Mapbox's recommendation to use Tippecanoe.
+I quickly learned that Windows is not supported by the project.
+However I did find a [workaround](https://github.com/GISupportICRC/ArcGIS2Mapbox/#installing-tippecanoe-on-windows) for installing Windows.
+Unfortunately, I have run out of time to delve into workarounds within workarounds, and this particular path seems like it could compromise my working environment, so I will need to save this workaround for the future.

+#### Next steps after failing to overcome Mapbox's zoom extent limitations
+I really wanted to add the waterways layer to this project and highlight the impaired waterways.
+Unfortunately, I'm simply not going to be able to do that with Mapbox.
+And without the waterways layer on Mapbox, my map is going to lack crucial visual insights.
+So, I turned my attention to creating my visualization solely in QGIS.
+I am disappointed by this, as Mapbox is a really cool way to have dynamic visualization.
+Unfortunately my map will be static until I can overcome the zoom extent issues.

+####

 sk.eyJ1IjoicGhpbGxpcC1hc2hmb3JkIiwiYSI6ImNsYnFudjd4YTE0dzczcHFoaHIxa3hlaTUifQ.5z75eq0bzbFLnJY9Anv_4Q